Twyford Down: Public inquiries

 At this point, the option of going over or through Twyford Down had not been considered, and the alignment of the proposed six-lane M3 motorway (three lines in each direction) was to run through the Itchen valley roughly west of the existing four-lane bypass.
 This would also require the realignment of the Itchen Navigation into the water meadows.
 However, there would be further screening of the motorway and pedestrian access to St. Catherine's Hill from the city.
 These proposals had gone through two public inquiries in 1971 and 1976, respectively.
 The first in 1971, the line order inquiry, had considered the proposed route of the motorway; and in 1973 the government approved this route.
 The second inquiry, in 1976, was to consider both the stopping up of side roads and the compulsory purchase orders for the land needed to build the motorway.
 The latter inquiry in particular had drawn significant objection from protesters, including masters from Winchester College.
 Morgan-Giles argued in Parliament to support the scheme, pointing out that Winchester and the Down had been cut off since construction of the old bypass anyway, and growth of Southampton Docks meant that improved links from London and the Midlands would become increasingly essential.
-This schema was eventually rejected due to intensifying local pollution and disturbance.
+This scheme was eventually rejected due to intensifying local pollution and disturbance.